The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Physical and Modeling Implications Considering Low-Order Polynomial Models for DM

+As surveys find more pulsars, those will tend to be more distant than the current sample with scintles smaller than the current average.
 Nonetheless, even with the current sample, the scintillation timescale should be considered in terms of DMX binning \citep[][]{NG9DM} (included in a standard implementation or one using Bayesian Blocks) or the resolvable scales for Gaussian Process methods as it provides prior information as to the scale of DM fluctuations caused by turbulence.
 Such a prior may miss rapid discrete changes in DM (true changes or apparent radio-frequency-dependent changes in the arrival times), which should be modeled separately regardless given the available observables, e.g., high-resolution and broadband dynamic spectra.
 Cyclic spectroscopy \citep{Demorest2011,WDvS2013,Dolch+2021,Turner+2024}, e.g., with a real-time backend such as the one in design at the Green Bank Observatory, coupled with the latest and upcoming generation of ultrawideband receivers will provide information which may help in uncoupling the sources of such discrete events.

 \software{\texttt{Astropy} \citep{astropy}, \texttt{PINT} \citep{PINT,PINT2}, \texttt{enterprise} \citep{enterprise}, \texttt{hasasia} \citep{hasasia}}